Pinus tabuliformis

 Pinus densata has also been called a variety of this species (Silba 1986).

 Trees to 30 m tall and 120 cm dbh, usually with a single (sometimes forked) trunk and spreading or downcurving branches forming a domed or flat-topped crown.
 Bark on mature trees scaly, fissured, breaking into large irregular plates, pale brown weathering grey, flaking in small or large chips.
 Twigs stout, becoming rough with pulvini after shedding leaves, glabrous, new shoots yellow-brown, pale brown or slightly glaucous, turning light brown to gray-brown or gray.
 Buds oblong, acute; terminal bud to 20 mm long, slightly resinous; cataphylls appressed, pale brown.
 Leaves in fascicles of 2(-3), persisting 2-3 years, spreading, held in a 10-15 mm long, persistent basal sheath; 6-15 cm long, straight or curved, rigid, 1-1.5 mm thick, often slightly twisted, dark green; apex acute or acuminate; stomata in fine lines on all surfaces.
 Pollen cones short cylindrical, ca. 20 mm long, yellow when ripe.
 Seed cones solitary or in pairs, short pedunculate, opening soon when ripe but usually persisting a few years, ovoid, near-symmetrical, 5-8.5 × 3.5-5 cm wide.
 Seed scales woody, stiff, oblong to obovate, spreading wide, often recurving; apophyses prominently raised, variously shaped, transversely keeled, ripening from green to yellowish brown or pale brown; umbo pyramidal, armed with a sharp, curved prickle.
 Seeds ovoid-oblong, 6-8 × 4-5 mm, pale brown, mottled; wing 12-18 mm long, light brown or grey-brown (Farjon 2010).
-The varieties are distinguished as follows:
+See García Esteban et al. (2004) for a detailed characterization of the wood anatomy.

 China and Korea.
 The type variety is recorded from China: Anhui, Beijing, Gansu, Hebei, Henan, Hubei, Jilin, Liaoning, Nei Mongol, Ningxia, Qinghai, Shaanxi, Shandong, Shanxi, Sichuan and Yunnan.
 Var. mukdensis is recorded from China: Liaoning and North Korea.
 Var. umbraculifera is recorded from China: Hebei.
 This species is most common in temperate conifer forests at middle elevations in the hills and mountains, but occurs at elevations of 100-2600 m.
 It is most typical on dry, sunny slopes and hills where it can outcompete competition from broad-leaved trees with less tolerance for moisture stress.
 It is often an early-seral species and in such setting is commonly mixed with deciduous shrubs and trees, often giving way to these angiosperms.
 Due to the species' importance as a source of timber, though, there are also many stands managed to achieve P. tabuliformis dominance (Farjon 2010).
 In Shanxi, P. tabuliformis was found to form mostly pure stands.
 In mixed stands, common associates were Quercus wutaishanica and Populus davidiana; no other conifers were noted (Qin et al. 2017).